 Orion is a great cooler brand that dedicates itself to making hard coolers for travelers, hunters, and fishers alike; basically, people who are likely to be traveling a lot.
 Their coolers, therefore, are pretty well designed to do the job.

 Orion coolers come in many different capacities, ranging from the 25-quart cooler to the 85-quart cooler.
-They also have plenty of colors on offer in their Amazon store.
+They also have plenty of colors on offer.

 What we love the most about their colors is that they are very fresh and adventurous in nature, fitting perfectly into the traveler niche.
 They even have camo options, which hunters will appreciate.